tunjid/tunjid/README.md

 Pinned are a few of my favorite things.

-For more experimental / avant garde / Kotlin multiplatform stuff you may wanna checkout:
+For more experimental / avant garde / Kotlin multiplatform / Compose multiplatform stuff you may wanna checkout:

-✨ [Heron](https://github.com/tunjid/heron): An offline-first Kotlin multiplatform Bluesky client for Android, iOS and the desktop.
+✨ [Heron](https://github.com/tunjid/heron): An offline-first Kotlin multiplatform and Compose multiplatform Bluesky client for Android, iOS and the desktop.

-✨ [Me](https://github.com/tunjid/me): An experimental Kotlin multiplatform WYSIWYG blog editor for the desktop and Android.
+✨ [Me](https://github.com/tunjid/me): An experimental Kotlin multiplatform and Compose multiplatform WYSIWYG blog editor for the desktop and Android.

-✨ [Tiler](https://github.com/tunjid/Tiler): An experimental Kotlin multiplatform pagination library.
+✨ [Tiler](https://github.com/tunjid/Tiler): An experimental Kotlin multiplatform and Compose multiplatform pagination library.

+✨ [Comosables](https://github.com/tunjid/composables): An experimental Kotlin multiplatform and Compose multiplatform library for utilitly Composables.

 ✨ [Mutator](https://github.com/tunjid/Mutator): Yet another Kotlin multiplatform redux like library.

-✨ [TreeNav](https://github.com/tunjid/treeNav): An experiment in Kotlin multiplatform for representing app navigation with tree like data structures.
+✨ [TreeNav](https://github.com/tunjid/treeNav): An experiment in Kotlin multiplatform and Compose multiplatform for representing app navigation with tree like data structures.

 <!--